When Mercury Is In Pisces, Be Prepared For Vivid Dreams

-It's time to start listening a little more closely to your inner voice as Mercury leaves Aquarius and heads into dreamy Pisces on March 15.
-When the the Planet of Communication is in this sign (where it will stay until April 3), "our intuition and psychic abilities are enhanced, and we ditch analytical practices in favor of slower and dreamier activities," says Narayana Montúfar, a senior astrologer for Astrology.com.
+It's time to start listening a little more closely to your inner voice as Mercury leaves Aquarius and heads into dreamy Pisces on 15th March.
+When the Planet of Communication is in this sign (where it will stay until 3rd April), "our intuition and psychic abilities are enhanced, and we ditch analytical practices in favor of slower and dreamier activities," says Narayana Montúfar, a senior astrologer for Astrology.com.
 It's the perfect time to try being open to new possibilities.

 This transit comes just after a powerful new moon, and once Mercury makes its move, five planetary bodies will be in imaginative Pisces: Mercury, the sun, Venus, Neptune, and the asteroid Pallas.
 Combined, this sets us up for an optimistic month.
 "By the time Mercury enters Pisces, we will still be feeling the lovely beams from the Pisces new moon, and its entrance will only add to the already chill and mystical vibes," Montúfar explains.
 "When our cosmic messenger is in the sign of the fish, our thought process is more influenced by emotions and sensitivity."